Menu

 Owned By: Privately owned, but open to the public.

-Located on private property but open to the public, this small boat launch site on Gannett Road in Scituate offers access to the lower reaches of Musquashcut Brook, as well as the Gulf River.
+The Musquashcut Brook Launch is located on private property but open to the public.
+Located on Gannett Road in Scituate, it offers access to the lower reaches of Musquashcut Brook, as well as the Gulf River.
 Use at your own risk.

 Features